Herbstation/archive/content/rounds/gallery/round_1/holden_commo.md

 type: art
 title: Holden Commo
 author: [wisconsin]
-desc: Kafka Hynes reflects on her repair abilities when faced with the prospect of building a colony.
+desc: Kafka Hayes reflects on her repair abilities when faced with the prospect of building a colony.
 ---